WilliDieEnte/BetterBlocklist/README.md

 </details>

 > [!TIP]
-> <h4><a href="https://docs.pi-hole.net/guides/dns/unbound/#setting-up-pi-hole-as-a-recursive-dns-server-solution">I very much recommend you to use unbound in addition to Pi-Hole for better Privacy</a></h4>
+> <h4>I very much recommend you to use <a href="https://docs.pi-hole.net/guides/dns/unbound/#setting-up-pi-hole-as-a-recursive-dns-server-solution">unbound in addition to Pi-Hole</a> for better Privacy.</h4>

 <details>
  <summary><h3>with <a href="https://github.com/AdguardTeam/AdGuardHome">AdGuardHome</a></h3></summary>

  1. Use any List you like from the tables below in the **domains** format and **copy** its link to your clipboard.
-They'll work perfectly as intended, I just don't yet provide them in AdGuards own formatting.
+They'll work perfectly as intended, I just don't yet provide them in AdGuard's own formatting.
- 2. Add the URL to you AdGuard's block list
+ 2. Add the URL to your AdGuard's block list
     <br>(**Filters** -> **DNS Blocklists** -> **Add blocklist** -> **Add a custom list** -> **Enter any Name** -> **Paste copied URL**)
  3. List is enabled automatically and will be used to block requests.
 </details>

 <details>
- <summary><h3>with <a href="https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web">uBlock Origin</a> (similar process for AdGuard and compareable Add-ons)</h3>
+ <summary><h3>with <a href="https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web">uBlock Origin</a> (similar process for AdGuard and comparable Add-ons)</h3>
  </summary>

  1. Use any List you like from the tables below in the **domains** format and **copy** its link to your clipboard.
- 2. Click on the **uBlock icon** at the top right, or if it isn't there click on your Extensions Menu and look for "uBlock Origin".
+ 2. Click on the **uBlock icon** at the top right, or if it isn't there, click on your Extensions Menu and look for "uBlock Origin".
 (Potentially top right menu and then Extensions if you've disabled the quick icon)
  3. If you've found and clicked on it, a menu will appear.
-By default you should see **two gears** at the **bottom right** of the menu, click on them.
+By default, you should see **two gears** at the **bottom right** of the menu; click on them.
 In case you don't see any gears, click "More ↓" until they appear.
  5. A new tab with the uBlock Dashboard will open.
  6. Click on **Filter Lists** in the top bar.
  7. (if applicable) scroll down.